If you are looking for what to do in Jerusalem, we’ve got some tips on what to see for every budget, including some free things to do.

 As far as being safe, well, I will say that at no time did I ever feel unsafe in Israel.
 I feel that it was similar to traveling in a big city anywhere else in the world.

-On our visit to this part of the world, we also took a tour to Jordan for a few days.
+We also visited Petra in Jordan for a few days.
 Again, there we felt totally safe and well cared for by our guide.

 There were several visitors there that were visiting on their own and commented to us how great the experience was.